 The measurement precision of the MSTs were compared across all manipulated conditions and separately for each number of MST routing errors, so that the effect of routing errors on measurement performance could be evaluated.
 All evaluation criteria were computed conditional on θ, observed path (including misrouted simulees), and observed path by θ.
 Mean bias and root mean squared error (RMSE) were calculated to evaluate the recovery of true θs at each of the studied θ points.
 These two statistics were defined as

-Mean bias = j=1500(θj – θj)500#3
+Mean bias = j=1500(θj-θj)500#3

-RMSE = j=1500(θj– θj)2500#4
+RMSE = j=1500(θj-θjj)2500#4

 where θj is the true θ for simulee j, and θj is the final θ estimate for simulee j.
 Each test design was also assessed in terms of the standard error of measurement (SEM) of the final θ estimate.
 The SEM for simulee j was obtained by